telefonicaid/fiware-cosmos/doc/manuals/user_and_programmer_manual/batch/data_management_and_io.md

 * A memory channel with capacity for, let's say, 1000 events.
 * A OrionHDFSSink properly configured to write the data in the permanent storage, which is HDFS based.

 Once the above configuration is done, nothing has to be done with Cygnus in terms of usage or programming.
-It will automatically start persisting the notified context data in HDFS files; the mapping between the NGSI-like notified data and the HDFS files is described [here](http://github.com/telefonicaid/fiware-cygnus/blob/master/doc/design/OrionMySQLSink.md#mapping-flume-events-to-hdfs-data-structures), but unless the advanced [grouping](http://github.com/telefonicaid/fiware-cygnus/blob/master/doc/design/interceptors.md#groupinginterceptor-interceptor) feature is used, a per-entity HDFS file is created in a path that depends on the [FIWARE Service](http://forge.fiware.org/plugins/mediawiki/wiki/fiware/index.php/Publish/Subscribe_Broker_-_Orion_Context_Broker_-_User_and_Programmers_Guide#Multi_service_tenancy) and [FIWARE Service Path](http://forge.fiware.org/plugins/mediawiki/wiki/fiware/index.php/Publish/Subscribe_Broker_-_Orion_Context_Broker_-_User_and_Programmers_Guide#Entity_service_paths) the entity belogs to, and the entity identifier and type itself.
+It will automatically start persisting the notified context data in HDFS files; the mapping between the NGSI-like notified data and the HDFS files is described [here](http://github.com/telefonicaid/fiware-cygnus/blob/master/doc/design/OrionMySQLSink.md#mapping-flume-events-to-hdfs-data-structures), but unless the advanced [grouping](http://github.com/telefonicaid/fiware-cygnus/blob/master/doc/design/interceptors.md#groupinginterceptor-interceptor) feature is used, a per-entity HDFS file is created in a path that depends on the [FIWARE Service](http://forge.fiware.org/plugins/mediawiki/wiki/fiware/index.php/Publish/Subscribe_Broker_-_Orion_Context_Broker_-_User_and_Programmers_Guide#Multi_service_tenancy) and [FIWARE Service Path](http://forge.fiware.org/plugins/mediawiki/wiki/fiware/index.php/Publish/Subscribe_Broker_-_Orion_Context_Broker_-_User_and_Programmers_Guide#Entity_service_paths) the entity belongs to, and the entity identifier and type itself.

 The HDFS files created and fed by Cygnus are regular HDFS files (with an internal data representation in JSON format) that can be queried through Hive (a JSON serialized-deserializer is needed) and processed with custom NGSI-like MapReduce applications.

 [Top](#top)